polterguy/polterguy.github.io/tutorials/database-crud/index.md

 Hence all database operations inside of a **[data.connect]** invocation will by default use that database connection to connect to your database and execute its SQL.
-Think of these slots as an **SqlConnection** instance and an **SqlDataReader** instance, where the reader uses the connection you previously opened.
-Then realise that the 3 carriage returns found in front of the **[data.read]** invocation becomes kind of like _"the scope"_ of the **[data.connect]** invocation, implying the code inside of **[data.connect]** is actually a lambda object, or an _"argument"_ to your connect invocation.
+Think of these slots as an **SqlConnection** instance and an **SqlDataReader** instance, where the reader uses the connection you previously opened - Then realise that the 3 carriage returns found in front of the **[data.read]** invocation becomes kind of like _"the scope"_ of the **[data.connect]** invocation, implying the code inside of **[data.connect]** is actually a lambda object, or an _"argument"_ to your connect invocation.